What to Expect for a Euthanasia Visit

 Once he is calm and pain-free, the doctor gives the euthanasia solution.
 This is literally an overdose of an anesthetic agent, so it will cause him to continue to get comfy and sleepy until he goes under general anesthesia, then passes away essentially in his sleep.
 Unfortunately, I don’t think there is anything we can do to make this process easy on you as his family, but we can certainly make it easy and stress-free for your beloved pet.

-The options we offer for cremation are that your pet can either be cremated just by himself, so you can have his ashes back to you (Private Cremation).
-Or else he could be cremated with other pets, and then his ashes are respectfully scattered, so you do not receive anything back (Communal Cremation).
+He can either be aqua-cremated just by himself, so you can have his ashes back to you (Private Aqua-Cremation).
+Or else he can be Aqua-Cremated with other pets, and then his ashes are respectfully scattered, so you do not receive anything back (Communal Aqua-Cremation).

-If you elect Private Cremation, you can pick up his ashes from the crematory, located in Arlington Heights, for no additional charge.
+If you elect Private Aqua-Cremation, you can set up an appointment to pick up his ashes from our office, located in Northbrook for no additional charge.

-We can also have him hand-delivered to you by a courier service, with prices starting at $70.
+We can also have him hand-delivered to you by a courier service or member of our team, with prices starting at $70.
 (See Prices)

 You also have the option of arranging for aftercare or burial on your own, in which case we would leave your dear pet with you.